Ohio Christmas and Holiday

 Stay.
 Play.
 Discover Why Mohican Rocks!

 The Dayton region’s largest outdoor ice skating rink is open for season-long, family-friendly fun on the banks of the scenic Great Miami River in downtown Dayton.
-Admission to the MetroParks Ice Rink at RiverScape MetroPark (237 E. Monument Ave) is $5 daily, and visitors can rent ice skates for $2.
+There is a nominal admission fee to the MetroParks Ice Rink at RiverScape MetroPark (237 E. Monument Ave).

-The MetroParks Ice Rink is presented by Mikesell’s and will be open through Tuesday, February 28, 2017, including special holiday hours.
+The MetroParks Ice Rink is presented by Mikesell’s and will be open through February, including special holiday hours.
 The rink also will be open during the Christmas and New Year’s holidays, as well as during other holidays throughout the season.
 Visit metroparks.org/icerink for the complete schedule.
+Season passes are available.

 While at RiverScape MetroPark, visitors can warm up by the fire and grab snacks, hot chocolate and more at the adjacent snack bar which will be open during rink hours.